sandeepmchary/Devops_wordpress_Notes/Interview questions/Roles and responsibilities.md

 -------------------
 pre build check list
-- ex: At 11:30 we will circulate a email plz dont touch VCS
+- ex: At 11:30 we will circulate a email plz don't touch VCS
 - mock builds: 11 am mock build, lock the branch at 11 am

 ---------------------------------------------------------------------------------------------------------------------
 3) N/W issues:
-server verfication scripts
+server verification scripts
 at 11:00 am
 - ping
 - disk Free space available at least 80%